BC’s Recent Attempt to Halt the Spread of COVID-19: What the New Orders Mean for You and Your Business

-Retail businesses are required to establish capacity restrictions based on five square meters of unencumbered space per person, post occupancy limits and post directional signs where practical to do so, and make hand sanitization options readily available for patrons.
+Retail businesses are required to establish capacity restrictions based on five square meters of unencumbered space per person, post occupancy limits and directional signs where practical to do so, and make hand sanitization options readily available for patrons.

 Limited Social Interaction

-No one is permitted to gather socially with anyone outside of their immediate household or “core bubble” for social purposes.
+No one is permitted to gather indoors with anyone outside of their immediate household or “core bubble” for social purposes.
 If you live alone, your “core bubble” can include a maximum of two relatives, friends, partners, or co-parents who happen to live in a different household.